Mahmudtareq/movie-hero/super-hero-app/README.md

 ## Details About The React App
  1..
 This website about the bollywood movie star .
 Details  about there profession , There rating and other ..
  ##
  2..
-We Went to learn about bollywood person personality . about there life style etc
+We Went to learn about bollywood person personality .
+About there life style etc